My five go-to ways to ‘recharge’ on your day off!

 - Start by focusing on the most important, pressing issues on your list (those top 3 must-do’s) and cross them off as you go.
 Stay focused!
 Don’t deviate from the top three items and make sure you get those done before distracting yourself, or working on anything else.
 (That means tell yourself no Netflix or Instagram until you get those top 3 items done!
 I promise it will make a huge difference.)

 I really like this timer cube to help me stay on track.
 You can just set it for however long you want to work on something and it lets you know when the time is up.
-I use this to stay focused on my tasks and to help quickly cross off those to-do’s.
+I use this to stay focused on my tasks and to help quickly cross off those to-do’s on my day off.
 These come in all sorts of colors and time choices to fit your needs!

 - Keep your list handy!
 Either in the notes section of your phone or if you are old school (like me) on actual pen and paper.
 Just be sure not to lose it in the bottom of your purse or on a messy desk!